ANALYSIS OF DOMESTIC SOLID WASTE MANAGEMENT STRATEGIES

 Abstract Solid waste management is an established environmental health challenge in most societies.
 The heterogeneousnature of municipal solid wastemakes its management particularly complex.
 Waste segregation which is key to proper solid waste management has not been adopted in...
 Continue Reading

 ABSTRACT It is always known that cleanliness is next to godliness and health is wealth Good health is achieved if there is good management of the environment.
-The need for a good management of the environment cannot be over emphasized since there is a continuing environmental decay as a result of increased urbanization.
-Pollution is a major...
+The need for a good management of the environment cannot be over emphasized since there is a continuing environmental decay as a result of...
 Continue Reading

 CHAPTER ONE INTRODUCTION 1.1 Background of Study Environmental degradation and biodiversity depletion are crucial and disturbing topics among environmentalist today (David, 2014).
 Probing into the root cause of this problem and the consequences of our actions is the first step towards reducing the rate of environmental degradation and...
 Continue Reading